spookylukey/django-views-the-right-way/docs/_sources/dependency-injection.rst.txt

 of depending directly, the dependency gets injected from the outside.
 If our dependency is a just a single function call, we can simple accept a function as a parameter.
-If our dependency is a set of related function calls, we might want an object with methods as our the parameter.
+If our dependency is a set of related function calls, we might want an object with methods as the parameter.

 Often you will hear the term “dependency injection” being used for something that goes one step further, and injects dependencies **automatically** in some way.
 I call these “dependency injection frameworks/containers”.
-Outside of `pytest's fixtures <https://docs.pytest.org/en/latest/fixture.html>`_ I have never found a need or desire for these in Python.
+Outside of `pytest's fixtures <https://docs.pytest.org/en/latest/fixture.html>`_ I have not yet found a need or desire for these in Python.

 So, we can call this pattern “first class functions”, or “callbacks”, “strategy pattern” or “dependency injection”.
 But dependency injection is clearly the